Important Notice

 • When there are unanticipated market movements (notable rises or falls), inexperienced investors could panic and make irrational decisions, such as buying high due to a fear of missing out on market rallies or selling low to avoid further losses because of falling markets.
 However, dollar cost averaging helps alleviate the potential negative effects of irrational “active trading” on investment returns.

-Source: Bloomberg and MSCI, as of 31 December 2017.
+Source: Bloomberg and MSCI, as of 29 March 2024.
 Total returns in US dollars.
-Index value is rebased as US$ 10 (initial unit price) on 31 January 2013.
-Monthly investment is made on every month end at rebased unit price.
-As of 31 May 2018, the geographical allocations of MSCI Emerging markets index are as follows: China (31.74%), South Korea (15.36%), Taiwan (11.65%), India (8.48%), South Africa (6.47%) and others (26.3%).
+Index value is rebased as US$10 (initial unit price) on 30 March 2018 rebased unit price.
+As of 29 March 2024, the geographical allocations of MSCI Emerging markets index are as follows: China (25.13%), India (17.7%), Taiwan (17.63%), South Korea (12.82%), Brazil (5.23%) and others (21.49%).
 The example mentioned is for illustrative purpose only.
 The information neither indicates any actual portfolio holdings nor constitutes any investment recommendation or advice.
 Different investments have different volatile patterns.
 Past performance is not an indicative of future performance.
+It is not possible to invest directly in an index.

 Investment acumen is the key to lump-sum investing success